preauthorization STEPS & procedures

-A. Types of Expenses Requiring Preauthorization
+A. Types of Tasks & Expenses Requiring Preauthorization

 Prior approval for any travel other than for oral argument must be obtained for Third and Fifth District cases.
 CCAP is authorized to process travel requests that do not exceed $600 for Third District cases only.
 In addition, statewide travel preapproval policies apply to prison visits and use of rental cars.
 (See Statewide Travel Guidelines)